 There's also a number of options for getting Downtown if you haven't rented a car, which you can check out on my Getting around Las Vegas page

 That goes on mostly on weekends, holidays and during special events, but you may run into that when certain conventions or groups are in town also, which could be any week day.
-They'll have live music going on as well as street entertainment throughout.

 To get to the Mob Museum, you can catch the I-15 into Downtown and the first exit will drop you right on to Stewart Ave.
 Make a left turn and about a block down you’ll see it on your left.